dangvanthua/shop-backend/README.md

 ## Contribution Guidelines

-We welcome contributions to improve this project!
+I'm welcome contributions to improve this project!
 However, please follow these guidelines:
 1. Fork the repository.
 2. Make your changes on your own fork.
 3. Create a Pull Request to propose your changes to the main repository.